-Rivers and Bayous Phosphorus Grade: C (Adequate for Now)
+Rivers and Bayous Phosphorus Grade: B (Good)

-In 2014, eight sub-watersheds of Galveston Bay scored C, D, or F for exceeding the phosphorus water quality standards.
-About 43 percent of all samples exceeded total phosphorus screening levels.
+In 2015, nine sub-watersheds of Galveston Bay scored C or D for exceeding the phosphorus water quality standards.
+About 34 percent of all samples exceeded total phosphorus screening levels, bringing the grade from C to B.

-Galveston Bay Phosphorus Grade: B (Good)
+Galveston Bay Phosphorus Grade: A (Excellent)

-In 2014, 33 percent of samples collected in Galveston Bay waters had phosphorus levels above screening levels set for the protection of aquatic life.
+In 2015, 14 percent of samples collected in Galveston Bay waters had phosphorus levels above screening levels set for the protection of aquatic life, an improvement from 33 percent in 2014, which brought the grade up from B to A.